CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Reckless-Drivers.md

 ## Overview

-By default, cims are well behaved and obey your traffic rules and road customisations.
+By default, cims are well-behaved and obey your traffic rules and road customisations.

 To add realism, you can some of them drive recklessly, causing them to **ignore**: